 Investment casting manufacturers create a wax pattern to create the void for producing metal parts.
 The ceramic shell was built around the wax patter, and when it was hard enough, manufacturers will remove the wax pattern inside from the shell.
-Then pour the molten metal into the shell, allow it solidify.
-Final investment casting parts will have a smooth surface and the same shape with the wax pattern.
+Then pour the molten metal into the shell, allowing it to solidify.
+Final investment casting parts will have a smooth surface and the same shape as the wax pattern.
 Besides, the removed wax can be reused next time.

 What is sand casting?

 Sand casting compacts sand around a pattern of a model of the final product. to create a sand mold.
-Most of the time, manufacturers mix the sand with clay and moistened with water to made the mold tough.
+Most of the time, manufacturers mix the sand with clay and moistened it with water to make the mold tough.
 One sand mold just can use one time, while the sand can be reused.
-The sand mold was mad by two halves, and when it used for casting, the two halves will be fastened closely.
+The sand mold was made by two halves, and when it is used for casting, the two halves will be fastened closely.

 Investment Casting VS. Sand Casting

-Though both the investment casting and sand casting are included in casting technology, to be precise, there are significant differences between them from the process, metal material, size, surface finish, and cost.
+Though both investment casting and sand casting are included in casting technology.
+To be precise, there are significant differences between them from the sand casting process, metal material, size, investment casting surface finish, and rough casting cost.
 “Investment casting vs. sand casting” is a common topic, so what is the difference between sand casting and investment casting?